veselypeta/murphi-lib/README.md

 ## Test

 The Library uses `googletest` for the unit testing framework.

 To run the tests, simply run `ctest` from inside the build directory.

+## Murphi
+We are targeting CMurphi from the following repository: https://bitbucket.org/Nik-U/cmurphi/src/master/

+Full syntax of Murphi is outlined here: https://www.cs.ubc.ca/~ajh/courses/cpsc513/assign-token/User.Manual